 Subtle Blend: a shimmery copper color.
 Hands down my favorite in the palette!
 I like to wear it all over the lid, as it brings out the green in my eyes.

 Beans are white: don’t ask me about the name, I don’t get it either.
 This is the darkest color in the palette – a very dark brown, almost black, with some little specks of red.
 You can only see them if you’re up close, but it brings warmth into the color.

-As you can see in the swatch, the first color almost disappears on my skin and the two brown ones look pretty much the same.
+As you can see in the swatch, the first color almost disappears into my skin and the two brown ones look pretty much the same.

 Pure Ganache: the first color in the second row is a very warm gold color.
-Personally I only use it as a highlight in the center of the lid, over another color, because it is a tad to warm for my skin tone.
+Personally, I only use it as a highlight in the center of the lid, over another color, because it is a tad too warm for my skin tone.
 Nevertheless, it is a beautiful gold color.

 Substitute for love: or as I call it “the perfect blending color”.
 It’s the color I use the most to blend with this palette.
 It’s a warm matte rust shade, which I love pairing with Subtle Blend.

 Freshly Toasted: is a darker reddish copper color and really looks like dark rust.
 It’s also a matte color, so perfect to blend with one of the shimmery ones.

 Infusion: this is pretty much “Beans are white”, but in a shimmery version.
 I think it could have been expended and another color could have been used.
 I don’t think I ever used this shade (except for swatching) and I believe I’ll reach for the matte version more often.

 Delicate Acidity: is a warmer, darker purple version of Sweeter End.
 I love both of them paired together, but I would have preferred to have a shimmery and a matte version, instead of two shimmery shadows.